holokit/holokit-1-sdk/README.md

 6. Click "Unity-iPhone" in the file explorer to see its settings, and select the proper Team.
 If you don't have any Team listed, go to "XCode" -> "Preferences" -> "Accounts" and add your Apple Developer account.
     * ![Screenshot](images/sign_team.png)
 7. Click "Run" to build and launch the example on your device.
-8. If you get build failure regarding code signing, try to understand [Launching Your App on Devices](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/LaunchingYourApponDevices/LaunchingYourApponDevices.html#//apple_ref/doc/uid/TP40012582-CH27-SW4).
-For other problems see Troubleshooting below.
-9. After the app runs, you should see a cube and a sphere floating in the air somewhere.
+8. After the app runs, you should see a cube and a sphere floating in the air somewhere.
 You may gaze at the sphere and it'll turn to red.
     * ![Sample](images/app1.png)
-10. The app detects planes, and you may click on the screen to place the cube on the plane.
+9. The app detects planes, and you may click on the screen to place the cube on the plane.
     * ![Sample](images/app2.png)
-11. You may touch the small "C" button to switch to HoloKit mode.
+19. You may touch the small "AR/MR" button to switch to HoloKit mode.
     * ![Sample](images/app3.png)

 ## Quick Start(Android)
 1. Import "HoloKitSDK" folder under "Assets" folder into a new Unity project.
-2. Open the example scene "HoloKitSDK/Examples/CubeOnTheFloor".
+2. Open the example scene "HoloKitSDK/Scenes/HoloKitSample_Universal".
 3. Change the target platform to Android and click Switch Platform.
 Click Player Settings to open the Android Player Settings.
 Then change the following settings: